CodeChain-io/codechain-keystore-js/README.md

-Codechain keystore
+CodeChain keystore
 ===================

-Codechain keystore is a private key management library.
+CodeChain keystore is a private key management library.
 It saves CodeChain's asset transfer address safely in a disk.
 If you want to manage CodeChain keys using nodejs, you should use this.

 Example
 -----------